HiImKobeAnd/cobblemon-wiki-generator/readme.md

 ## What Could Have Been Done Different?

 Make commits at the start of the project and then after each feature.

+# Requirements
+Download Cobblemon species folder and add it to the root of the project as <code>pokemon-jsons</code>.
+Cobblemon jsons found at: https://gitlab.com/cable-mc/cobblemon/-/tree/main/common/src/main/resources/data/cobblemon/species